RenderKit/ospray/doc/scenegraph.md

 This call accesses the child named "`lights`" on the renderer, and in turn the child named "`sun`".
 This child then gets its own child of a newly created node with the name "`intensity"` of type `float` with a value of `0.3f`.
-When committed, this node will call `ospSet1f `with the node value on the current `OSPObject` on the context which is set by the parent.
+When committed, this node will call `ospSetFloat `with the node value on the current `OSPObject` on the context which is set by the parent.
 If you were to create a custom light called "`MyLight`" and had a float parameter called "`flickerFreq`", a similar line would be used